About Internships

 • Increased awareness of science and/or engineering career possibilities

-The WISP research internship program is not the best fit for everyone.
+This program is not the best fit for everyone.
 Students who want to pursue research in other ways or in later terms can check out the multitude of other ways to get involved in research at Dartmouth.